+Indicative allocation (% of total assets)

+Types of Instruments

+Minimum Maximum

-Types of Instruments Indicative a Risk Profile Types of instrained Minimum Maximum Debt and Money Market Instruments, issued by Scheduled Commercial Banks, Public Sector Undertakings (PSUs) & Public Financial Institutions (PFIs) and Municipal Bonds 80% 100% Low to Medium Debt (including government securities) and Money Market Instruments issued by entities other than Banks, PFIs, PSUs and Municipal Bonds 0% 20% Low to Medium Units issued by REITs & InvITs 0% 10% Low to Medium
+Debt and Money Market Instruments, issued by Scheduled Commercial Banks, Public Sector Undertakings (PSUs) & Public Financial Institutions (PFIs) and Municipal Bonds 80 100

+Debt (including government securities) and Money Market Instruments issued by entities other than Banks, PFIs, PSUs and Municipal Bonds 0 20

+Units issued by REITs & InvITs 0 10

-- A maximum of 10% of net assets may be deployed in REITs and InvITs and the maximum single issuer exposure may be restricted to 5% of net assets or upto the limits permitted by SEBI from time to time. - The Scheme may invest in securitised debt upto a maximum of 50% of its net assets. - The Scheme may invest in Structured Obligations / Credit Enhancements not exceeding 10% of the debt portfolio of the scheme and the group exposure in such instruments shall not exceed 5% of the debt portfolio of the scheme. - The Scheme may invest in derivatives of fixed income instruments up to a maximum of 50% of its net assets. - The cumulative gross exposure through debt, money market, units issued by REITs & InvITs and derivative positions should not exceed 100% of the net assets of the Scheme. - The scheme may participate in repo in corporate debt securities. - The Scheme may engage in securities lending in accordance with the guidelines issued by SEBI.
-A maximum of 20% of net assets will be deployed in securities lending and the maximum single counterparty exposure will be restricted to 5% of net assets outstanding at any point of time. - If permitted by SEBI Regulations, the Scheme may engage in short selling of securities in accordance with the guidelines issued by SEBI.
+• A maximum of 10% of net assets may be deployed in REITs and InvITs and the maximum single issuer exposure may be restricted to 5% of net assets or upto the limits permitted by SEBI from time to time.

+- The Scheme may invest in securitised debt upto a maximum of 50% of its net assets. - The Scheme may invest in Structured Obligations / Credit Enhancements not exceeding 10% of the debt portfolio of the scheme and the group exposure in such instruments shall not exceed 5% of the debt portfolio of the scheme. - The Scheme may invest in derivatives of fixed income instruments up to a maximum of 50% of its net assets. - The cumulative gross exposure through debt, money market, units issued by REITs & InvITs and derivative positions should not exceed 100% of the net assets of the Scheme. - The scheme may participate in repo in corporate debt securities. - The Scheme may engage in securities lending in accordance with the guidelines issued by SEBI.
+A maximum of 20% of net assets will be deployed in securities lending and the maximum single counterparty exposure will be restricted to 5% of net assets outstanding at any point of time. - The Scheme shall not engage in short selling of securities.